jandiers/self-supervised-outlier/README.md

 # The optimizer is itself a `NoisyOutlierDetector`, so you can use it in the same way:
 outlier_probability = optimizer.predict_outlier_probability(X)
 ````
 Details about the algorithms may be found in our publication.
-[Feel free to read it (-LINK FEHLT-)](-LINK-).
 If you use this work for your publication, please cite as follows.
 To reproduce our results,
 please switch to the "publication" branch or click [here](https://github.com/JanDiers/self-supervised-outlier/tree/publication).

 ````
-BibTeX Eintrag
+BibTeX Entry coming soon
 ````